-The election of directors (Proposal 1), the proposal to approve an amendment to our 2021 Plan (Proposal 2), the proposal to approve the amendment to our Certificate of Incorporation to effect a reverse stock split (Proposal 3), and the proposal to approve an adjournment of the Annual Meeting (Proposal 5) are generally considered to be "non-routine" matters and brokers, banks, or other nominees are not permitted to vote on this matter using their discretion if the broker, bank, or other nominee has not received instructions from the beneficial owner.
-Accordingly, it is particularly important that the beneficial owners instruct their brokers, banks, or other nominees how they wish to vote their shares on Proposal 1, Proposal 2, Proposal 3 and Proposal 5.
-The Auditor Proposal is generally considered to be "routine," hence, a broker, bank or other nominee will have discretionary authority to vote on Proposal 4 even if it does not receive instructions from the beneficial owner.
-However, if Proposal 4 is deemed by the New York Stock Exchange to be a "non-routine" matter, brokers will not be permitted to vote using their discretion on Proposal 4 if the broker, bank or other nominee has not received instructions from the beneficial owner.
-Accordingly, it is particularly important that beneficial owners instruct their brokers how they wish to vote their shares.
+The election of directors (Proposal 1), the proposal to approve the issuance of shares of our Common Stock underlying certain warrants issued by us pursuant to the Securities Purchase Agreement, dated January 21, 2025, in an amount equal to or in excess of 20% of our Common Stock outstanding immediately prior the issuance of such warrants (Proposal 3), the proposal to approve the issuance of shares of our Common Stock underlying certain warrants issued by us pursuant to the Inducement Letter, dated March 27, 2025, in an amount equal to or in excess of 20% of our Common Stock outstanding immediately prior the issuance of such warrants (Proposal 4), the proposal to approve a reverse stock split of the Company's issued and outstanding shares of Common Stock (Proposal 5) and the proposal to approve an adjournment of the Annual Meeting (Proposal 6) are generally considered to be "non-routine" matters and brokers, banks, or other nominees are not permitted to vote on this matter using their discretion if the broker, banks, or other nominee has not received instructions from the beneficial owner.
+Accordingly, it is particularly important that the beneficial owners instruct their brokers, banks, or other nominees how they wish to vote their shares on Proposal 3, Proposal 3, Proposal 5 and Proposal 6.
+The Auditor Proposal (Proposal 2) is generally considered to be "noutine," hence, a broker, bank or other nominee will have discretionary authority to vote on Proposal 2 even if it does not receive instructions from the beneficial owner.
+Accordingly, it is particularly important that be permitted to vote using their discretion on Proposal 2 if the broker, bank or other nominee has not received instructions from the beneficial owner.
+Accordingly, it is particularly important that beneficial owners instruct their brokers will not be permitted to vote using their discretion on Proposal 2 if the broker, bank or other nominee has not received instructions from the beneficial owner.
+Accordingly, it is particularly important that